felipec/sharness/README.md

 -------

-Sharness is licensed under the terms of the GNU General Public License version
-2. See file COPYING for full license text.
+Sharness is licensed under the terms of the GNU General Public License version 2 or higher.
+See file COPYING for full license text.

 Contact